hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 ### Full text search and fuzzy indexes

 What happens if we don't have the full and complete key of the search.
+What happens if we want to search for similar words.

+Full text search engines commonly allow a search for one word to be expanded to include synonyms of the word.
+Also we can include some level of edit distance.